Jet Discrimination with Quantum Complete Graph Neural Network: Results

-On IBMQ real devices, only 1-qubit gates and 2-qubit gates are available.
-The multi-controlled gates used in data encoding must be decomposed, e.g., using methods in \cite{NC}.
-Moreover, in Eq.(\ref{initial_state}), the quantum state can be arbitrarily initialized through simulators, which are assumed to be a black box.
-For the simplest case, we select up to 2 particles for each jet, i.e., only $n_I = 1$ qubit is required, and the initial state can be simply created with a Hadamard gate.
+Although implementing full training on quantum computers is impractical in the NISQ era, we can still evaluate the performance of the pre-trained QCGNN on IBMQ real devices \cite{ibmq}.
+To minimize the noise effects caused by real quantum gates, we select events with only four particles from the \Top dataset, i.e., using $n_I=2$ qubits in IR, thereby reducing the number of gates required for initial state preparation and data encoding.
+In this setup, the USO can be efficiently implemented using Hadamard gates for each qubit in IR.
+On IBMQ real devices, only 1-qubit and 2-qubit gates are available, and the multi-controlled gates used in data encoding are decomposed using methods described in \cite{NC}.

-We choose ibmq\_mumbai\footnote{The calibration of ibmq\_mumbai at the moment we tested can be obtained from \urlmumbai} to test the performance of QCGNN on IBMQ real device.
-However, the quantum computers in the NISQ era are still too noisy to get usable results.
-To study how the noise affect the performance of QCGNN, we conduct an extrapolation over noise via PennyLane simulators, with results shown in Fig.\ref{fig:noise_extrapolation}.
-We simulate the quantum noise with \textit{depolarizing error} and \textit{amplitude damping}, which set to occur after each quantum operation at a certain probability.
-As shown in Fig.\ref{fig:noise_extrapolation}, the probability of noise should be reduced below $10^{-3}$ to get reliable results\footnote{The probability of noise here is not equivalent to the gate error or readout error in real devices, but they must be related in certain way.}.
+We selected \textit{ibm\_brussels} with 1024 shots to test the performance of QCGNN on an IBMQ real device.
+However, the quantum computers in the NISQ era are currently too noisy to yield usable results.
+For binary classification, the inference of QCGNN on \textit{ibm\_brussels} results in approximately $0.5$ AUC and $0.5$ accuracy, which equates to random guessing.
+To assess how noise affects the performance of QCGNN, we perform an extrapolation over noise using \PennyLane simulators, with the results shown in Fig.~\ref{fig:noise_extrapolation}.
+We simulate quantum noise, including \textit{depolarizing error} and \textit{amplitude damping}, occurring after each quantum operation with a certain probability.
+As indicated in Fig.~\ref{fig:noise_extrapolation}, the noise probability must be reduced to below $10^{-3}$ to achieve reliable results\footnote{The noise probability here corresponds to the simulated noise in the quantum circuit simulation.}.